 Why is this happening?
 I don’t want this.
 I don’t want to go through that same heartbreak again.
 His kind and my kind don’t mix.
 It’s a simple fact of nature.

-So then why am I sitting here, in his fancy arse bathroom, cradled in his arms?
+So then why am I sitting here, in his stupidly expensive bathroom, cradled in his arms?
 And why am I not getting away from him and why can I only think about how much he reminds me of Ian?

 Shit.
 Is that why I’m feeling something for him?
-Because he reminds me of Ian?
+Because of Ian?